fission/fission/environments/dotnet20/README.md

 }
 ```

-Please see examples below.
+Please see examples below, or if you are looking for ready-to-run examples, see the [DotNet20 examples directory](https://github.com/fission/fission/blob/master/examples/dotnet20).

 ## Rebuilding and pushing the image
 To rebuild the image you need either a computer with dotnet core 2.0.0
 installed or else you will have to map the source directory into a
 container containing the dotnet core 2.0.0 environment.

 ### Locally installed Dotnet core 2.0.0
 Simply move to the source directory in a terminal and run the ./build.sh script.

 The script will restore dependencies, compile a release build and